 As competition grows in the retail sector, brands are increasingly leaning towards agile marketing practices.
 Sending event-triggered campaigns based on location is a remarkable way to achieve this.
 This increases immediate conversion as well as customer loyalty.
 Increased efforts into the consumer loyalty space help in recurring revenue generation.

 Location-based marketing is all about enhancing the in-store experience.
-It can also use previous customer interactions on offline as well as online platforms to do so.
+It can also use previous customer interactions offline as well as online platforms to do so.

 Many times, customers leave stores without understanding the full range of available offerings.
-Online, customers click on ads or add a product to cart, but don’t complete the transaction.
+Online, customers click on ads or add a product to the cart, but don’t complete the transaction.
 Location-based marketing bridges the two by empowering consumers at the right time.
 It provides more information and customizes the messaging per their previous interactions.
-Let’s say a customer has a history of purchasing a certain type of items.
+Let’s say a customer has a history of purchasing a certain type of item.
 They’re probably willing to experiment only within that domain.
 For new customers, a generic message (promoting new items, range, etc) will be helpful.